leonitousconforti/the-wireguard-effect/docs/modules/WireguardGenerate.ts.md

 ## generateServerHubAndSpokeAccess

 Builds on "Remote access to server", except that all of the VPN clients can connect to each other as well.
-The enableDirectCommunication flag determines if traffic between nodes must pass through the server or if nodes are able to communicate directly with each other.
+Note: all traffic between nodes must pass through the server.

 **Signature**